Invariant densities for random systems of the interval: A homogeneous system with a non-trivial solution

-\begin{lem} The system $M \gamma =0$ admits at least one non-trivial solution. \begin{proof}[{ $\textsc{PROOF}$}] Since $M$ has dimension $N \times (N-1)$, by the Rouch\'e-Capelli Theorem the associated homogeneous system admits a non-trivial solution if and only if the rank of $M$ is at most $N-2$.
+\begin{proof} Since $M$ has dimension $N \times (N-1)$, by the Rouch\'e-Capelli Theorem the associated homogeneous system admits a non-trivial solution if and only if the rank of $M$ is at most $N-2$.
 Below we will give non-trivial linear dependence relations between all combinations of $N-1$ out of $N$ rows.
 It follows that any minor of order $N-1$ of $M$ is zero and thus that the rank of $M$ is at most $N-2$.
 We first show that for every $1 \le i \le N-1$,

 Indeed by Lemma~\ref{rel},